Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Technical Derivations of Section

 Let us carefully note that, the constants $a$ and $b$ depend on the parameter $\boldsymbol{\theta}$.
 So, we have to consider these additional functionals $a(P)$ and $b(P)$ in order to derive the influence function of $\boldsymbol{\theta}(P)$.
-The above possibilities can be graphically observed in Figure \ref{tables1}.
+The above possibilities can be graphically observed in Figure \ref{table 1}.
 We will first derive the influence function in possibility:1; the derivation of the same for the remaining possibilities are similar.
 To do that, let us first study the mathematical relationships among these functionals.
 The proportion functional satisfies,

-From the plots in Figure \ref{tables1}, it is intuitively clear that, the functional $\boldsymbol{\theta}_{\beta}(P) $ satisfies,
+From the plots in Figure \ref{table 1}, it is intuitively clear that, the functional $\boldsymbol{\theta}_{\beta}(P) $ satisfies,

 Next let us simplify $L_{\beta}(\boldsymbol{\theta},P)$ under $k=2$ and $p=1$.

 with $p(x)$ as the true density corresponding to the true distribution function $P(x)$.
 Now using (\ref{Eq13}),